Case Manager (Applicant)

 Why is it necessary to have a Case Manager?

 The A.V.
-Hunter Trust cannot have direct contact with the individuals in need of assistance.
+Hunter Trust cannot have direct contact with the individuals in need of assistance (Clients).
 All individuals must find an unrelated person willing to serve as their advocate.
 This person is their Case Manager.
 The Case Manager agrees to be the contact between the A.V.
-Hunter Trust and the applicant.
+Hunter Trust and the Client.